gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text_2.rst

 .. admonition:: Exercise

-    1. Experiment with the ``scroll`` named parameters by trying them out with True or False to see what effect they have.
+    1. Experiment with the named parameters by trying them out with True or False to see what effect they have.
     2. Experiment with scrolling text using ``wait=False`` and playing sounds.